 A native of Augusta, Georgia, tenor Timothy Miller earned his B.A. degree from Morehouse College in 2003 and M.M. degree from Mannes College of Music in 2005.
 He made his operatic debut with the Mannes Opera program performing the roles of Monostatos and First Armored Man in Mozart’s Die Zauberflote.
 Timothy has been a participant in both the International Institute of Vocal Arts in Chiari, Italy and the Bay Area Summer Opera Theatre Institute in San Francisco, California.
 He has also made appearances with both the Americolor and Capitol City Opera Companies of Atlanta, and is a past winner of the Capitol City Opera Vocal Competition.
 In February of 2006, he was honored to have been a guest soloist at the funeral services for the late Mrs. Coretta Scott King.
 In June of 2006 Timothy made his Oakland Opera debut performing the role of Street in Anthony Davis’ X: The Life and Times of Malcolm X. In January 2007, he made his debut with the Atlanta Symphony Orchestra performing the role of Erster Lakai in a concert version of excerpts from Richard Strauss’ Der Rosenkavalier.
 Timothy has made appearances as a chorister and solo artist with the Atlanta Opera.
 Recent performances include Un Messaggero in Verdi’s Aida, First Armored Man in Mozart’s Die Zauberflote and Crab Man in Gershwin’s Porgy and Bess.
 As a staff singer he has held positions at First Presbyterian Church of Atlanta, the Riverside Church in New York and here at Glenn Memorial.
 Timothy has also made appearances as a featured soloist for the Atlanta Braves, as well as guest artist for the 2011 Georgia Gubernatorial Inauguration Ceremony.
 He is currently on the teaching faculties of Morehouse College and The Lovett School.

 Stephen Ozcomert, Bass-Baritone, is a regular performer in Atlanta area concert halls.
 He has performed frequently as a soloist with the Atlanta Symphony Orchestra including the role of “Figaro” in a performance of the Act II Finale in 2004 from Mozart’s Marriage of Figaro under Robert Spano’s direction and was the soloist for a 2006 master season performance of Bach’s Magnificat also under Maestro Spano .
 Other ASO peformances include several July 4 Holiday Concerts under the direction of Jere Flynt, an assisting soloist in 2007 under the direction of Donald Runnicles in excerpts from Strauss’ Rosenkavalier, the narrator in Copland’s Lincoln Portrait under Alexander Mickelthwaite, soloist in The Lord of the Rings Symphony under Howard Shore, an assisting soloist (“Sergeant”) for 2007 performances and Telarc Digital recording of Puccini’s La Boheme under Robert Spano, and also played the role of a Japanese Envoy in the 2009 ASO performances of Stravinsky’s Nightingale at Symphony Hall as well as at Carnegie Hall.
 Steve also was an assisting soloist under Robert Shaw for the 1996 performances of Bach’s St. Matthew Passion both in Atlanta and at Carnegie Hall and has served as soloist in performances of the ASO Chorus and Chamber Chorus on several other occasions under Norman Mackenzie, Yoel Levi, and others.
 Steve currently serves as a staff soloist at the Glenn Memorial United Methodist Church and frequently appears as soloist with the Meridian Chorale conducted by Steven Darsey and with the Emory University Orchestra and Chorus under Eric Nelson and Richard Prior.
 Steve has also performed as a soloist with the William Baker Festival Singers, Oglethorpe University Chorus, and many churches and civic organizations.
 Steve’s solo work has been featured several times in radio broadcasts by WABE.
 Steve has sung performances of a number of operas and operettas and has an extensive repertoire of more than twenty oratorios from Bach Cantatas, the Requiems of Mozart, Faure, Durufle, and Brahms, to Orff’s Carmina Burana.
+He sings in the Atlanta Symphony Orchestra Chamber Chorus as well as the chamber choir, Coro Vocati, led by John Dickson.
 Steve is a student of Elizabeth Colson.